FredrikOseberg/react-util-kit/README.md

 Or use individual components:

 ```
-import { ConditionallyRender, Dropdown } from 'react-anim-kit'
+import { ConditionallyRender, Dropdown } from 'react-util-kit'
 ```

 ## Components